google/silifuzz/doc/proxy_architecture.md

 address space.

 1.  `[0x10000, 0x20010000)` (*DATA1*)
-1.  `[0x1010000000, 0x1030000000)` (*DATA2*)
+1.  `[0x1000010000, 0x1020010000)` (*DATA2*)

-Two desirable properties that these mappings should satisfy is
+Two desirable properties that these mappings should satisfy are:

 *   a single instruction, e.g. a bit set, can translate an address from one mapping to an address of another mapping
-*   one mapping resides in the lower 2Gb and the other is not
+*   one mapping resides in the lower 2Gb and the other does not

 The combined size of all *CODE* and *DATA* mappings must stay below 3Gb to limit per-runner memory footprint.
 The actual upper limit is machine specific and